gavinhsmith/npm-package/README.md

 # Template NPM Package

-Template for a new NPM package powered by TypeScript and ESLint.
+Template for a new NPM package powered by TypeScript and ESLint with docs generated using TypeDoc.

 ## Pre-Flight